lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - **Lunenburg Artisan Market**, Sunday, June 22, 9am-2pm, at 186 Massachusetts Ave., Lunenburg, MA.
 - **Leominster Farmers' Market**.
 First Saturday of the month, July-October, 11am to 2pm, in Monument Square in downtown Leominster, MA.
 Dates are: 7/5, 8/2, 9/6, 10/4.
+- **Groton Farmers' Market**.
+Fridays, starting July 11 and ending October 17, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
+We will not be attending every Friday, but we plan to attend 7/11 and 7/25 to assess the market (as we've not vended here before!)